-The Public Works Department will begin the community-wide leaf pickup begin on October 17th and it will continue through mid-November weather permitting.
-All leaves must be raked to curb by November 16, 2016.
+The Public Works Department will begin the community-wide leaf pickup on October 15, 2018, and will continue through the week of November 26, 2018.

 The City of Freeport has an annual leaf collection program but this program runs only in the fall.
 For spring clean-up, you must sign up for landscape waste subscription.

 If you have questions, please call the Public Works Department at 815.235.8210.

 Please contact the hauler to determine which one serves your area.
 Freeport uses two waste haulers:

 Moring Disposal: Begins April 11, 2018, and will continue through November 14, 2018, weather permitting - View Program 2018.
 There is a pre-paid cost each season of $94 which includes weekly service and toter.

 Freeport City Hall